 A life-changing or serious illness can alter your quality of life.
 When you have a serious illness, the support of your medical team, family and friends makes a difference.
-This is where palliative care comes into play.
+This is where palliative care helps.

-You may think palliative care is only for people with a terminal illness – but that’s not entirely true.
+You might think palliative care is only for people with a terminal illness, but that's not entirely true.
 Any person diagnosed with a chronic, serious illness can benefit from palliative care to improve their quality of life.
-Supportive palliative care starts from day 1.
+Supportive palliative care starts from day one.

-The focal point of palliative care is to provide better holistic symptoms management, pain, stress and symptom management for as long as your illness lasts, in coordination of ongoing concurrent treatment or if prognosis is 6 months or less, hospice care.
+The focal point of palliative care is to provide better holistic symptoms management, pain, stress and symptom management for as long as your illness lasts, in coordination of ongoing concurrent treatment or if prognosis is six months or less (hospice care).

 What is Palliative Care?

 Palliative care is patient-centered and family-focused.
-Palliative care is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient’s other doctors to provide an extra layer of support.
-(Center to Advance Palliative Care.)
+It is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient's other doctors to provide an extra layer of support.
+(Center to Advance Palliative Care)

 Palliative care is more than simply managing your medical needs – it is a way to live life.
 It's providing compassion and quality care to you and your family members.